 Let’s start by addressing when you would want to use a lower polyester content t-shirt.
 Although one of the main benefits of sublimation is that you can achieve super vibrant and bold designs, if you’re going for a more faded or vintage look it can be very hard to get a good end result.

 This is when you would use a lower polyester content shirt.
 You cannot achieve legitimately faded designs with a 100% polyester shirt since the maximum amount of ink gets absorbed and retained.
 The designs are always going to come out vivid and bold.

 With a 65% polyester shirt, the designs are going to achieve that vintage faded look, especially after a few washes.
 Just don’t go any lower than 65%, you won’t make it past a few washes.

 However, in pretty much all other cases you’re going to want to use a higher polyester content shirt, ideally 100% polyester content.
 Your designs are going to be super vibrant and the shirt will pretty much last forever.

 If you’re looking for what specific shirts to use for Sublimation, here’s our take on the best value Sublimation shirts.

-The Jerzee 21M is undoubtedly the most coveted Sublimation t shirt.
-If you ask anyone what shirt they recommend for Sublimation, the most popular answer is going to be the 21M.
+The Jerzees 21M is undoubtedly the most coveted sublimation t shirt.
+If you ask anyone what shirt they recommend for sublimation, the most popular answer is going to be the 21M.